I've been playing video games since the tender age of four. As a result, most of my articles are related to video games.

 Read on and see how this boss can be beaten!

-The Sealed Grounds are shaped like a downward spiral, and The Imprisoned starts its relentless match at the bottom of this spiral.
+The Sealed Grounds is shaped like a downward spiral, and The Imprisoned starts at the bottom of this spiral.
 You may recall a solitary spike located at the bottom of the pit.
 That is the spike used to seal The Imprisoned and, consequently, the spike that is now on The Imprisoned's head.

 You will quickly realize that The Imprisoned is big.
 Very big.
 This is a problem, since The Imprisoned's weak spot is the sealing spike on its forehead.
 There are only two ways to reach it: